RyanLilleyman/taskManager/README.md

 in the executable directory.

 11. Create a new server group.
-12. Enter a name for the database.
-(This will used later in the environment variables)
+Name it whatever you want.
+12. Register the servers.
+Again, name them whatever you want.
-13. Go to connection tab.
+14. Go to connection tab.
-14. Enter in relevant details.
+15. Enter in relevant details.
     - Host name/address: localhost
     - Port: Mine is 5432.
+For you, <NativePort>
+    - maintenance database: From the command above, <YourDatabaseName>
-    - password: From the command above, postgres
+    - password: From the command above, <YourDatabasePassword>
-15. Now
+16. Now

-### Create a task

-POST to `/tasks` with task details in the request body.

-### Mark a task as complete

-PUT to `/tasks/:id` with the updated task details.

-### Delete a task

-DELETE to `/tasks/:id`.

 ## Contributing